 7. How can I obtain training for my volunteers?

 IRS offers on-line training for volunteers through Link and Learn Taxes.
 Information can be found on IRS.gov.
 If you do not have internet access, a CD-ROM version is available.
-In addition, IRS offers paper-based training when e-learning is not a viable option for your organization.
 Your local Stakeholder Partnerships, Education and Communications (SPEC) representative will assist in developing a training plan that meets IRS requirements.

 8. What is the population target?
 Must an organization include specific targets such as persons with a disability or the elderly?